oneoffcoder/books/sphinx/python-intro/source/loops.rst

 .. highlight:: python

-Loops are used to recycle logic over and over over any number of data or inputs.
-Without loops, for as many times as you need to apply the same logic to your data, you will have to code (or copy and paste) your logic that many times.
-Loops are frequently used to ``iterate`` over collections such as lists, sets, tuples and maps.
-There are two basic loops, the ``while`` and ``for-each`` loops.
-Let's investigate them further below.
+Loops let you repeat logic over many values without copying and pasting the same statements.
+They are frequently used to ``iterate`` over collections such as lists, sets, tuples, and dictionaries.
+Two of the most important loop forms in Python are ``while`` and ``for``.
+Let's look at them below.

 while
 -----